LaunchpadAI/space-bandits/README.md

-# Deep Contextual Bandits Library
+# SpaceBandits: a Deep Bayesian Contextual Bandits Library

 This is a deep contextual bandits library currently under development.